Greg Herman-Giddens is a problem solver.

 Gregory Herman-Giddens, JD, LLM, TEP, CFP®

-Ever since opening his own law firm to focus solely on estate planning and probate work in 1996, Herman-Giddens has relished the daily challenge of figuring out the best solutions for his clients.
+Ever since opening his own law firm to focus solely on estate planning and probate work in 1996, Herman-Giddens has relished the daily challenge of figuring out the best legal solutions for his clients.

 “I like the intellectual challenge of my work and the fact that no matter how long I practice I can still increase my knowledge and skill sets that will benefit my clients,” he says.
 “I just really like being able to solve problems for people.”

 He then returned to North Carolina and practiced at a Chapel Hill estate planning firm for two years before he decided he wanted to open his own firm.